 Reporting is important because it creates a loop and process in the work related to IT security.
-The reporting highlights the areas of responsibility.
-If the IT department, for example, must report to the executive board, you ensure that progress is created because the IT department must show results in the reports.
+The report highlights the areas of responsibility.
+For example, if the IT department must report to the executive board, you ensure that progress occurs because the IT department must show results in these reports.

-The reporting ensures progress in the work with objectives and assures that responsibilities are respected.
+Therefore, reporting ensures progress towards the objectives and assures that responsibilities are respected.

 The section could be formulated as follows: